Animal Behaviorist (defined by the American Veterinary Medical Association): A person holding a PhD or DVM specializing in animal behavior.

-Acupuncture-the use of needles placed in specific points along the body, to increase or decrease the flow of energy through TCM channels.
-NOTE: Acupuncture in animals should only be preformed by a veterinarian specifically trained in acupuncture.
+Acupuncture: The use of needles placed in specific points along the body, to increase or decrease the flow of energy through TCM channels.
+An important note: Acupuncture in animals should only be preformed by a veterinarian specifically trained in acupuncture.

-Aromatherapy-the use of scent, generally through the use of essential oils (derived from plants), to later behavior and/or enhance healing.
+Aromatherapy: The use of scent, generally through the use of essential oils (derived from plants), to alter behavior and/or enhance healing.

-Herbal Therapy-the use of herbal, usually natural plant materials, to create a change in the body.
-NOTE: Herbal treatment for animals should only be undertaken under the guidance of a veterinarian and properly trained herbalist.
+Herbal Therapy: The use of herbal, usually natural plant materials, to create a change in the body.
+An important note: Herbal treatment for animals should only be undertaken under the guidance of a veterinarian and properly trained herbalist.
 The misuse of herbs can be very dangerous.

-Holistic Therapy-encompassing the whole animal-including meeting of physical, mental, emotional, and spiritual needs.
+Holistic Therapy: Encompassing the whole animal, including meeting physical, mental, emotional, and spiritual needs.
 Holistic theory states that behavior and/or physical condition are affected by many factors including environment, diet, and the mental and emotional state of the animal.